igneous-labs/sanctum-unstake-program/ts/README.md

 ### Take Flash Loan

 Create a transaction that takes a flash loan, executes a passed transaction, and repays the flash loan with interest.
 Imagine if you wanted a transaction that takes a flash loan of 1000 SOL, arbs those 1000 SOL for 1 SOL profit and returns flash loan with interest.
-To do that, you would create the arb 1000 SOL for 1 SOL profit transaction with the assumption that the 1000 SOL is gonna be in your SOL account and then call `takeFlashLoanTx(UNSTAKE_PROGRAM, 1000 SOL (in lamports), arbTransaction, flashLoanAccounts)` to get the modified transaction and then send it.
+To do that, you would create the arb 1000 SOL for 1 SOL profit transaction with the assumption that the 1000 SOL is gonna be in your SOL account and then call `takeFlashLoanTx(UNSTAKE_PROGRAM, 1000 SOL (in lamports), arbTransaction, flashLoanAccounts)` to mutate the arbTransaction and then send it.

 ```ts
 import { Transaction } from "@solana/web3.js";